 High Speed Rail is needed to improve our connection to the rest of the UK and Europe, and strengthen links between our cities.
-We are assessing the case for bringing forward a link between Edinburgh and Glasgow, in anticipation of the subsequent link to the rest of the UK.
-This would support economic growth by improving journey times, and release wider capacity on Scotland’s rail network.
+We are assessing the case for improving the routes between England and Scotland and also between Edinburgh and Glasgow.
+This would support economic growth by improving journey times, and the release of wider capacity on Scotland’s rail network.
 The routes for both elements of this project are yet to be defined, but further detail will become available during the lifetime of NPF3.

 Implementation Lead(s): Scottish Government; Fast Track Scotland